Shirley Enebrad is an author, speaker, and certified grief counselor committed to helping others cope with loss.

 She’s also an award-winning television producer and writer, who has held positions at both the ABC affiliate, KOMO-TV in Seattle, Washington, as well as WRAL-TV, the CBS affiliate in Raleigh, North Carolina.
+She freelanced for 11 years for various network and cable programs.
 Shirley has been recognized for her outstanding documentaries and news stories with numerous broadcast awards, including an Emmy award for Cancer Through the Eyes of Kids, 1992, an Edward R. Murrow national award for Troubled Waters, 1989 and an Investigative Reporters and Editors top honor for Poor Justice: The Susan Cummings Story, 1997.

-Shirley is an active volunteer, serving as President of Candlelighters Childhood Cancer Foundation of Western Washington, from 2001-2011.
+Shirley volunteered for many years and served as President of Candlelighters Childhood Cancer Foundation of Western Washington, from 2001-2011.
 She traveled to Washington, D.C. representing Washington state as the Team Leader for the CureSearch National Childhood Cancer Foundation from 2004-2009.

 This poster was created from Cory’s drawing of what he saw in Heaven when he had his ‘out of body’ experiences that began at age seven.